will-bogusz/pmap/README.md

 # pmap

 A fast, configurable project structure documentation generator.
 Instantly create markdown maps of your project's file structure with optional content inclusion.
+Easily copy to clipboard or save to a file with markdown formatting intended to easily be injected into LLM context.
+Easily grab project structure from subdirectories and optionally include file contents for providing quick project awareness to LLMs prompts.

 ## Features